 To install a certificate in the DCT you need to:

-Convert the certificate to PEM format if it is not already in that format, then store it in the directory resources/apps/yourapp/
+Convert the certificate to PEM format if it is not already in that format, then store it in the SDK directory resources.
+You can have any additional hierarchy below resources to separate certificates for different projects.

-Assuming yourapp is called httpbin_org and the certificate file is called ca.pem, you would add to your Makefile the line:
+Assuming you have a certificate file called wwep_cert.pem stored in the resources/certificates/wwep folder, you would add to your Makefile the line:

-CERTIFICATE := $(SOURCE_ROOT)resources/apps/httpbin_org/ca.pem
+CERTIFICATE := $(SOURCE_ROOT)resources/certificates/wwep/wwep_cert.pem

+Likewise, if you have a private key called wwep_privkey.pem stored in the resources/certificates folder, you would add this to your Makefile:

+PRIVATE_KEY := $(SOURCE_ROOT)resources/certificates/wwep/wwep_privkey.pem

+Note that a private key is not required for a client unless it is going to be providing its certificate (which contains the public key) for validation by the server.

-Then you can load the security section of the DCT into RAM and use it to initialize the root certificate for the TLS connection.
+Once you have the certificate specified in the Makefile, you can load the security section of the DCT into RAM and use it to initialize the root certificate for the TLS connection.
+The structure of type platform_dct_secturity_t includes both a certificate and private key (if there is one).